romaHerman/gitCommands/README.md

 7) we can see our commit history in this branch by running git log
 8) now lets make sure we're on our side branch, run command: git branch
 9) push this branch to git repo : git push origin second-step .
 Now we can open git repo in browser and see that we have 2 branches (master and repo) with different content

+3)
+#merge side branch to master

+1) first let's go to master branch and pull latest changes (maybe our teammates did some changes while we were working inside second-step branhc)
+   - git checkout master
+   - git pull
+2) now we can got back to our branch
+   - git checkout second-step
+3) and rebase (merge and put our changes on top ) our branch against develop